 Love to Ride applies behavioural change theory to encourage more people to get on their bikes.
 It does this by engaging with individuals, employers and public bodies to establish localised campaigns, competitions and community building, giving people advice to overcome barriers to cycling.
 It is also the creator of Cycle September, the global bike challenge that takes place every year.

-The platform was launched in 2015 and has already grown to have over 550,000 users, with more than 387 million miles of cycling logged.
+The platform was launched in 2015 and has over 550,000 users, with more than 387 million miles of cycling logged.

 Advice is tailored towards each user and the benefits that they associate with cycling – whether for mental or physical health, saving money or the environment.
 Users can register online for free and are encouraged to record their rides, set goals, share their experiences and engage with the community.